Here is a trip report for our great ASEAN adventure.

 She seemed mortified by the experience, but said ‘yes’!

-All pictures of KL, and a ride on the skytrain:
+, and a ride on the skytrain:

 After a day and a half, it was time to jump over to Saigon (Ho Chi Minh City) to start the holiday.
 AirAsia was chosen for this task: